 Doe packs a wide variety of apples into 25 acres.
 Picking begins Labor Day weekend and runs daily through late October.
 978-772-4139

-About 8 minutes from Lookout Farm (above), Dowse offers a smaller, simpler alternative to the Lookout "experience."
+About 8 minutes from Lookout Farm (above), Dowse Orchards offers a smaller scale, simpler alternative.
 Up to 20 varieties of PYO apples become available during the weekends starting in September.
 Their loaded farmstand, with stone fruits, corn, cider, and more, is open daily.
 508-563-2639

-Honeypot's orchards yield about 12 varieties of apples, with different crops in the spotlight as they ripen throughout the season.
-The orchard offers other activities like hayrides, barnyard animals, and a hedge maze that’s great for kids ages four through 11.
-If you're looking for a simpler and less crowded apple picking experience, head down the street to Carver Hill (see above).
+Honeypot's orchards contain about 12 varieties of apples, with different crops in the spotlight as they ripen throughout the season.
+The orchard offers other activities like hayrides, barnyard animals, and a hedge maze that’s great for kids ages 4 through 11.
 978-562-5666

-Not just for wine tasting, Nashoba Valley Winery has nearly 5,000 apple trees ripe for the picking, starting at the beginning of September from 11 a.m. to 4 p.m.
+Not just for wine tasting, Nashoba Valley Winery boasts nearly 5,000 apple trees ripe for the picking, starting at the beginning of September from 11 a.m. to 4 p.m.
 Check the winery's website, updated frequently, for conditions.
 978-779-5521

 Parlee Farms dwarf apple trees yield big, juicy apples and loads of fun with pint-sized electric tractors.

 Parlee Farms' apple orchard is comprised of dwarf apple trees which, although small in stature, produce large, delicious apples starting in September.
 Varieties include MacIntosh, Gala, Honeycrisp, Early Fuji, Macoun, Cortland, Royal Empire, Decoster Jonagold, Cameo, and Golden Delicious.
 On weekends and fall holidays, a hayride is included as part of your purchase of an apple bag.
-At Parlee's farmstand you can watch apple cider donuts being made, Annie’s Animal Barns has over 90 farm animals to feed and pet, and Farmer Mark’s Tractor Training Course lets little farmers drive around pint-sized electric tractors.
+At Parlee's farmstand you can watch apple cider donuts being made.
+Onsite, Annie’s Animal Barns has more than 90 farm animals to feed and pet and Farmer Mark’s Tractor Training Course lets kids drive around pint-sized electric tractors.
 978-649-3854

-Picking opens in September, depending on how early in the month the crops are ripe, you might even be able to squeeze in one last day trip to the beach while you're in the area.
-PYO apples (note: cash only) are available daily.
-Hayrides are offered on weekends, and you can watch cider pressing on Saturdays.
-Kids enjoy the farm animals in the barnyard, too.
+Picking opens in September, depending on how early in the month the crops are ripe.
+If stars are alignd, you might even be able to squeeze in one last day trip to the beach while you're in the area picking apples.
+Cash-only PYO apples are available daily, while hayrides are offered on weekends and live cider pressing happens only on Saturdays.
+Kids can see the farm animals in the barnyard, too.
 978-356-5366

-Do you know there's a "secret" orchard at Smolak Farm?
-Photo by Sarah Jordan Photography/courtesy of Smolak Farm
+Did you know there's a "secret" orchard at Smolak Farm?
+Photo by Sarah Jordan Photography/Courtesy of Smolak Farm

 After their berries and summer stone fruits are picked over, Smolak Farm offers plenty of varieties of apples for plucking later in September, across several demarcated orchards.
 Don't miss the private (secret) orchard nestled behind their Old Standard orchard.
-During fall weekends, enjoy the Children's Festival Area: Hop on a hay wagon ride and linger longer for time at the playground and petting farm.
+During fall weekends, enjoy the Children's Festival Area: Hop on a hay wagon ride or linger longer at a playground and petting farm.
 978-682-6332

 Stowe Farm's petting zoo is an extra draw.

-In addition to several apple varieties and pumpkins for picking, Stowe Farm offers a petting zoo, pony rides, mechanical bull rides, gemstone mining, and rock wall climbing.
+In addition to several apple varieties and pumpkins for picking, Stowe Farm also offers a petting zoo, pony rides, mechanical bull rides, gemstone mining, and rock wall climbing.
 Round out your visit by feeding the animals, crunching on a caramel apple, or getting a pulled pork sandwich.
-U-pick, Kids Corral ($3 admission fee for walking age and up), and the Country Store are open on weekends starting in September.
+U-pick, Kids Corral ($3 admission fee for walking age and up), and the Country Store are open on weekends starting September 11.
 508-865-9860

 Looking for more pick-your-own farms?
 The Mass Department of Agricultural Resources has an interactive map where you can select your location and generate a list of locations.
 Give it a try and let us know if you discover a great spot for apple picking near Boston with kids.

 Originally published September 2013

-Unless otherwise noted, photos courtesy of the orchards
+Unless otherwise noted, photos courtesy of the farms and orchards.